daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 2. Define the core types in `src/modules/courts/types.ts`
 3. Implement the court module in `src/modules/courts/courts.module.ts`
 4. Create tests in `tests/modules/courts/courts.module.test.ts`
+5. Create a script for testing court discovery in `scripts/test-courts.ts`
-5. Update the main index.ts to export the new module
+6. Update the main index.ts to export the new module

 ## Expected Challenges